simoneburch/net-protocols-traffic/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Wireshark, filter for DNS traffic.
 Use "nslookup" in your Windows 10 command line to see what google.com and disney.com's IP addresses are.
-Also, observe the DNS traffic in Wireshark.
+Also, observe the DNS traffic in Wireshark as the access to the DNS server is seen while it translates those domain names into IP addresses.
 </p>
 <br />